 We first investigate the reliability of SVARs which include two variables (labour productivity growth and hours for the LSVAR and DSVAR models; labour productivity growth and consumption to output ratio for the two-step approach).
-Figures 5 and 6 display the responses of hours for each approach using our baseline calibration ($\rho{\chi} = \rho{x} = 0.95$, $\sigma{z} = \sigma{\chi} = \sigma{x} = 0.01$).
+Figures 5 and 6 display the responses of hours for each approach using our baseline calibration ($\rho{\chi} = \rho_x = 0.95$, $\sigma_z = \sigma{\chi} = \sigma_x = 0.01$).
 As in the case of two shocks, the response of hours obtained from the DSVAR model is downward biased (see Figure 5) and persistently negative.
 The response of hours from the LSVAR model is upward biased and the CYSVAR approach delivers again more reliable results.
 This is confirmed in the first panel of Table 4.
-For the two values of σ{χ} and σ{xy} the CYSVAR approach outperforms the DSVAR and LSVAR models.
+For the two values of σ{χ} and σ{x} , the CYSVAR approach outperforms the DSVAR and LSVAR models.

 We also assess the DSVAR and LSVAR models when they include three variables (labour productivity growth, hours and consumption to output ratio).
-SVAR models that include three variables deliver better results (see Figure 5).
+SVAR models that include three variables deliver better results (see Figure 6).
 The downward bias of the DSVAR is strongly reduced, as the response on impact becomes positive.
 Moreover, the upward bias of the LSVAR decreases.
 The introduction of the consumption to output ratio in the VARs helps to disentangle the permanent shock from the transitory ones, as argued by Cochrane (1994).
-In our experiments, the CYSVAR approach still outperforms the DSVAR and LSVAR models (see Table 4 and Figure 6).
+In our experiments, the CYSVAR approach still outperforms the DSVAR and LSVAR models (see Table 4).
 Moreover, the CYSVAR approach always delivers the smallest RMSE at each horizon.
 We also report in Table 4 the correlation between the estimated technology shock and the true shock of the business cycle model.
 We do not report the correlation with individual stationary shocks as we cannot separately identify each of them.
-In most cases the CYSVAR approach delivers the highest $Corr(\varepsilon_2, \eta^T)$.
+The CYSVAR approach delivers in most of cases the highest $Corr(\varepsilon_z, \eta^T)$.

-3.2.
-Simulation Experiments from a Sticky Prices Model
+3.2 Simulation Experiments from a Sticky Prices Model